l1tsolaiki/whsniff/README.md

 ### Usage

-To decrypt the traffic you need to add Trust Center link key to Wireshark.
+To decrypt the traffic you will need to add Trust Center link key to Wireshark.

 From [zigbee2mqtt](https://www.zigbee2mqtt.io/advanced/zigbee/04_sniff_zigbee_traffic.html#_3-sniffing-traffic):
 > Add the Trust Center link key by going to to Edit -> Preferences -> Protocols -> ZigBee.
 Set Security Level to AES-128 Encryption, 32-bit Integrity Protection and click on Edit.
 Click on + and add `5A:69:67:42:65:65:41:6C:6C:69:61:6E:63:65:30:39` with Byte Order Normal.